WillRiches/LinkSimply/README.md

 *   Provide a rate-limited API to allow automated systems to use the service
 *   A check to determine if a valid website can be found at the given URL
 *   Write unit tests
 *   A temporary landing page that can show adverts etc before redirecting
 *   Produce a CLI installer
 *   Produce a more modern front-end
+*   Prevent URLs being made for ?controller and ?method

 ## Requirements